G-Research/fast-string-search/README.md

 Create a trie, then a regex from that: https://stackoverflow.com/questions/42742810/speed-up-millions-of-regex-replacements-in-python-3/42789508#42789508

+* Python library: https://github.com/ZhukovAlexander/triegex, seems broken though (there may be others)

 ### Hash map/set (has additional restrictions)

 Assumes lines can be split into words that can map to keys.
 You can then check each of those words against the hashed set of keys.